GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 ---
 title: Creating Google Cloud projects with Terraform
-description: Learn how to manage projects within an organization and project resources with Terraform.
+description: Learn how to create projects within an organization and project resources with Terraform.
 author: danisla
 tags: Terraform
 date_published: 2017-06-19